 A half-day series that features a mid-morning lecture followed by facilitated table discussions over lunch.
 The meal is included in the registration fee.
 No virtual option is available.

 Humanities in Action

 Humanities in Action events are held at Flyleaf Books in Chapel Hill.
 These 90-minute programs explore contemporary and potentially controversial topics in a welcoming environment and feature interactive question and answer sessions.
 These compelling lectures have been featured on CSPAN.
-To learn more about Humanities in Action and to browse upcoming events, click here.
+Virtual options available.

-In addition to the free events designed by the Consortium for teachers, K-12 educators can also attend Adventures in Ideas seminars at a 50% discount.
+In addition to the free events designed by Carolina K-12’s for teachers, K-12 educators can also attend Adventures in Ideas seminars at a 50% discount.
 While these lectures are designed for a general audience and will not include pedagogical training, they are an excellent way for teachers to broaden their content knowledge in various subjects as life-long-learners.
-To learn more about Adventures in Ideas Seminar are also eligible for one $75 stipend from the Daisy Edmister Teacher Support Fund.
+Teachers who attend an Adventures in Ideas Seminar are also eligible for one $75 stipend from the Daisy Edmister Teacher Support Fund.

 This isn’t your typical happy hour full of boring conversation, co-workers who only want to complain about work, and tired arguments about whether Joe Flacco is elite.
 Humanities Hour at BackBar features some of the most engaging scholars from UNC’s College of Arts & Sciences tackling big questions facing the Humanities through engaging discussions with the audience.
 Since we know people can’t learn anything on an empty stomach, all Humanities Hours at BackBar come with free snacks.
 And like all good outings to the bar, there may even be a little bit of trivia!
 (This event is family-friendly, so please keep your dirty team name puns at home).